 It also highlights the importance of collaboration—school librarians should be embedded in whole-school planning, not working in isolation.
 How You Can Use the Manifesto:

-At SLANZA, we believe in the power of books to inspire, educate, and connect us.
+A beautiful poster and bookmark accompany the Manifesto, summarising its key messages in a visually engaging format.
+Both the Manifesto and poster have been translated into multiple languages.
+Having a shared international document like the Manifesto helps unite school librarians across borders.
+It gives us common language, shared goals, and a powerful advocacy foundation to work from—whether we’re just getting started or leading well-established programmes. 📄 Access the Manifesto and downloadable poster here: 👉 IFLA-UNESCO School Library Manifesto 2025 At SLANZA, we believe in the power of books to inspire, educate, and connect us.
 We are thrilled to throw our full support behind Kiwi Christmas Books, a wonderful charitable initiative that provides brand-new books to children from families who may not otherwise be able to afford them.
 Kiwi Christmas Books is on a mission to ensure that every Kiwi child, regardless of their background, has access to quality literature.
 Their work is a vital tool for fostering a love of reading and empowering young minds.
 This is where our school libraries and communities can make a real difference!
 We are encouraging school libraries around the motu to run a 'book donation drive' for Kiwi Christmas Books.
 It's a fantastic way to spread the joy of reading and contribute to a cause that aligns with our core values.
 Getting involved is simple:

 Your browser does not support viewing this document.
 Click here to download the document.
 SLANZA is thrilled to announce our partnership with The Poets XYZ for their third annual poetry competition.
 This collaboration underscores our shared commitment to foster reading for pleasure by nurturing the creation of high-quality poetry for children and providing a vibrant platform to celebrate this vital genre.
 By supporting poets who craft engaging verses for young minds, we're helping to lay the foundation for a lifelong love of reading.
 Elena de Roo, Melinda Szymanik, and Kathryn Dove The Poets XYZ was founded by children’s authors Melinda Szymanik, Elena de Roo, and Kathryn Dove following the 2022 Storylines Hui.
 Their mission: to cultivate a thriving community for poets who write for children in Aotearoa New Zealand, an area that has traditionally received less recognition.
 "Poetry for adults is flourishing in Aotearoa New Zealand," says Melinda.
 "But poetry for children is almost invisible.
 We'd like to change that."
 Kathryn agrees, noting, "When I started looking to get my children’s poems published four years ago, I had to send my work overseas because there were no opportunities here."
 The idea for a competition, specifically for adults who write poetry for children, sparked during a casual coffee conversation.
 The inaugural competition in 2023, backed by Phantom Billstickers and National Poetry Day, was a resounding success.
 "We had no idea how many entries we’d receive," recalls Elena.
 "We were blown away to get over seventy poems from more than thirty poets."
 Announcing the 2025 Competition: Big Things Little Things